danielcbit/apcctrl/doc/manual/manual.rst

     exit 0

 That's about all there is to it.
-There are still some rough edges to clean up, but overall this is a *lot* easier with apcupsd 3.14.x than it used to be.
+There are still some rough edges to clean up, but overall this is a *lot* easier with apcctrl 3.14.x than it used to be.

 Support for SNMP UPSes
 ======================

-To run apcupsd with a SNMP UPS, you need the following things:
+To run apcctrl with a SNMP UPS, you need the following things:

--  An SNMP UPS, for example a Web/SNMP (AP9716) or PowerNet SNMP (AP9605) card installed into the SmartSlot.
-Apcupsd also has support for some non-APC SNMP UPSes using RFC1628 or MGE MIBs, however the majority of the information in this section is for APC UPSes.
+-  An SNMP UPS, for example a Web/SNMP (AP9716) or PowerNet SNMP (AP9605) card installed into the SmartSlot. apcctrl also has support for some non-APC SNMP UPSes using RFC1628 or MGE MIBs, however the majority of the information in this section is for APC UPSes.